 Excess deaths in 2015 may be linked to failures in health and social care

-The study finds there were approximately 30,000 excess deaths in 2015, with a large spike in January that year.
+The study, published in the Journal of the Royal Society of Medicine, finds there were approximately 30,000 excess deaths in 2015, with a large spike in January that year.
 This represents one of the largest increases in year on year deaths in the post-war period.
-These extra deaths are in comparison to what would have been expected if the average age-specific death rates in 2006–2014 had continued.
+These extra deaths are in comparison to what would have been expected if the average age-specific death rates in 2006-2014 had continued.
 Deaths among people aged 75 and over, who are most dependent on health and social care, were found to have contributed most to the changes.

 In their exploratory analysis, the researchers from the London School of Hygiene & Tropical Medicine, University of Oxford and Blackburn with Darwen Borough Council, went on to look in more detail at the January 2015 spike in mortality and tested possible explanations.